actoron/jadex/docs/guides/bdiv3/03 Agent Specification.md

 It should be noted that, unless otherwise stated, the order of occurrence of the elements is prescribed by the underlying XML Schema.
 Therefore, you should not, e.g., declare plans before beliefs.
 Throughout this user guide figure like above will always denote the correct order of element appearence (from top to bottom).
 Of course, it is possible to omit those elements, which are not required for your agent.

 When an ADF is loaded, a model is created for the agent containing (e.g., beliefs, goals, plans) defined in the ADF.
 These model elements are kept hidden from the agent programmer who has access to the runtime elements only.
 In Jadex V2 the model is assumed to be unchangeable so that accessing model data should not be necessary (in case information is needed from the model the corresponding runtime elements should provide accessor methods to the needed info).
 When the agent is executed, instances of the model elements are created; so called runtime elements (package jadex.bdi.runtime, e.g., IBelief, IGoal, IPlan).
 This ensures that for modelled elements at runtime several instances (IGoal objects) can be created.
 For example, the buyer agent will instantiate new purchase book goal (IGoal) for each book to be bought, based on the goal specification in the ADF.
-Think of the relation between model elements and runtime elements as corresponding to the relation between java.lang.Class and java.lang.Object.Â
+Think of the relation between model elements and runtime elements as corresponding to the relation between java.lang.Class and java.lang.Object.